jamesturk/DataForGood-chicago/docs/endpoints/endpoints.md

 Reponse: HTML page that exports that datatable as an .xlsx file.

 #### Endpoint B2:  /main/data&visualize/{parameters from query}/tables.csv
-Purpose: Enable the user to download the datatables as a .pdf file, with each datatable as a page in the PDF document.
+Purpose: Enable the user to download the datatables as a .csv file.

 Parameters: None